 And by using the methods he’s implemented, this can certainly be done within 5-7 years.

 Before we get into specifics, let’s find out a little bit about Lue Chen….

 Lue is an immigrant from China that came to the U.S. when he was 19.
 He finished college in New York City and then went on to become a computer programmer for about 13-14 years.
 He’s currently married with three kids and considers himself very fortunate in that both him and his wife (CPA) were raised by very frugal families.
-This made saving money during their careers very easy to accomplish.
+This helped them to have a high savings rate during their careers without sacrificing much of their standard of living.

-They were able to experience great returns due to the fact that the market had bottomed out.
+They were able to experience great returns and grow both their net worth and nest egg due to the fact that the market had bottomed out.
 Once they started deploying that money towards real estate in 2017, the amount invested in index funds had tripled.

 By the time Lue found out about real estate investing through a podcast in 2007, he had enough savings that he was able to deploy right away into whatever he saw fit.